NamrataThakur/Large_Language_Model_From_Scratch_Implementation/README.md

 ## Dataset 📖

-The model (in version 1) was fine-tuned on the datasets provided in the book : [Build LLM From Scratch](https://sebastianraschka.com/books/)
+The models (in version 1) were fine-tuned on the datasets provided in the book : [Build LLM From Scratch](https://sebastianraschka.com/books/)

 ## Models Trained: